-- Providing small group/individual interventions with an experienced teacher or T.A. - Teaching in smaller groups with a qualified teacher - Booster clubs with Teachers - Discretionary payments for Educational visits including residential visits - Discretionary payments Extra-curricular clubs - Training and support from professionals - Purchasing particular resources - Nurture group and/or headteacher support 1:1 for individual well-being - The majority of funding included with SEN budget & spent on employing additional staff which included: - Increased TA hours for teaching group sizes could remain small and therefore children receive more focused & differentiated teaching, prioritised year 1 to 3.
-Current Year 4-6 have benefitted from previous years targeted maths and English support
+- Providing small group/individual interventions with an experienced teacher or T.A. - Teaching in smaller groups with a qualified teacher - Booster clubs with Teachers - Discretionary payments for Educational visits including residential visits - Discretionary payments Extra-curricular clubs or music tuition - Training and support from professionals - Purchasing particular resources - Nurture group and/or headteacher support 1:1 for individual well-being - Individualised support to target need from outside agencies - The majority of funding included with SEN budget & spent on employing additional staff which included: - Increased TA hours for teaching group sizes could remain small and therefore children receive more focused & differentiated teaching, prioritised year 1 to 5.
+Current Year 6 have benefitted from previous years targeted maths and English support.